 He has been a member of the Axyz-Ensemble with whom he recorded 2 CD's and toured in The Netherlands and Spain, and between 2008 and 2014 he was first violinist of the Dutch Valerius Ensemble.
 He has played chamber music with Bert van den Brink, Sonja van Beek, Pauline Oostenrijk, Esther Apituley, Jan Willem De Vriend, Matias de Pinto Oliveira, Jef Neve and Liza Ferschtman, and has been a guest with the Airco Ensemble and Combattimento Consort Amsterdam, with whom he recorded Händel's Concerti Grossi opus 6 as a soloist.
 He has played chamber music concerts in The Netherlands, Germany, Belgium, Denmark, Italy, Switzerland, Colombia and Brazil.

-As a conductor he has been active for Dutch Touring Opera a.o. and is Music Director at the Enschede University of Twente.
+As a conductor amongst others he has conducted productions of Verdi's La Traviata, Mascagni's Cavalleria Rusticana and Berlioz' Les Nuits d'été for Opera op het Hogeland and Dutch Touring Opera, he has conducted Gubaidulina's Bassoon concerto at the National Youth Orchestra of The Netherlands, and he was Music Director at the Enschede University of Twente.
 He's a regular string coach at various orchestras in The Netherlands and Germany.

 He has written music for himself and various ensembles from the Netherlands Symphony and beyond, and has arranged a whole range of music varying from Bach to Piazzolla.
 His work has been played in Belgium, The Netherlands, Germany and Denmark.